Vedant2311/FTL-project/README.md

 Thus, there is a tradeoff for the DFTL now.
 Either take the value of **s_damping -> 1** and get a stable behavior (But with large damping and an inaccurate calculation of velocity) OR take the value of **s_damping -> 0** and get a nearly unstable behavior (But with an accurate calculation of the velocities i.e. all the components of the particle velocities will tend to 0 during the steady-state as expected)

+## About the Quad Method

+As discussed in the previous section, the DFTL not actually converging to the correct values of the valocities of the particles is indeed a very important issue and it actually degrades this method as a whole.
+But, there was also an observation that this method actually converges to the proper values of the velocities if the values of *s_damping* is tending to zero.
+So, here rather than having a fixed *s_damping*, it is implemented as a function which is going from 0.8 to 0.1 in a continuous manner, thus increasing the energy in the later stages appropriately as well has having the direction and value of the velocities of the particles to be physically consistent.
+The plots and videos for this method as included with their corresponding name